 Bardadim started “from scratch” in his words in 1988, when there wasn’t really a tattoo scene to speak of in Eastern Europe.

 He fell in with a group of punk rockers and one night a friend of his insisted on getting an amateur tattoo.

 Because Baradim was the best artist in the group, the task fell on him.

 His first piece was done using a sewing needle and the ink he used to draw on paper.

 After practicing with this experimental and time-consuming method, he decided to build a machine.

-This was in a time before Google and Youtube tutorials, but luckily Bardadim had the next best thing- a friend who had just gotten out of prison.
+This was in a time before online tutorials, but luckily Bardadim had the next best thing- a friend who had just gotten out of the pen.

 He taught him how to build a rudimentary machine, and Bardadim continued to study by practicing and reading anything he could find on the art of tattooing.